jefferis/frulhns/README.md

 [nat.nblast](https://github.com/jefferislab/nat.nblast).

-If you wish to use the AnalysisSuite code to replicate analysis from Kohl, Ostrovsky et al 2013 exactly as it was performed, you must install and load the [nat.as](https://github.com/jefferis/nat.as) wrapper R package, which is used to install and then load the AnalysisSuite codebase.
+If you wish to use the AnalysisSuite code to replicate analysis from Kohl, Ostrovsky et al 2013 exactly as it was performed at the time, you must install and load the [nat.as](https://github.com/jefferis/nat.as) wrapper R package, which is used to install and then load the AnalysisSuite codebase.
 Full details of the installation procedure are provided on the